 What on EARTH?!

-Society will have to become carbon neutral by mid-century to ensure our safety, health, and livelihoods.
+Society must become carbon neutral by mid-century for the sake of our safety, health, and livelihoods.
 This rapid transformation to sustainability will change everything.

 The question is: How quickly can we do it?

 When it comes to climate change, it’s not game over, it’s game on.

 Stay in the know by signing up for Crowdsourcing Sustainability’s newsletter.

 Explore content from all previous newsletters here, organized by the 5 sections:

 - Project Drawdown: A plan to save the world?

 - Renewable Energy Outshining the Competition: 2017 Global Investment Trends